Correo OCA

-Correo OCA, (OCA Mail) is an Argentine company created in the province of Cordoba in 1957 as a "service management" for the company IKA, Industrias Kaiser Argentina.
+Correo OCA (OCA Mail) is an Argentine company created in the province of Córdoba in 1957 as a "service management" for the company IKA, Industrias Kaiser Argentina.

 History

 In 1960 the headquarters were moved to Buenos Aires and besides a railroad, OCA also had a fleet of vehicles to ensure the shipping of items.

 In 1973, the Government of Argentina passed the post office law 20,216, which replaced Law 816 of 1876, which made the services agreed by private carriers to pass into the hands of the state.